Trust Me (Pandora song): Chart performance

 "Trust Me" was successful on the charts in several countries in Europe, particularly in Scandinavia.
 It peaked at number three in the singer's native Sweden on 17 November 1993, behind "I'd Do Anything for Love (But I Won't Do That)" by Meat Loaf and "Please Forgive Me" by Bryan Adams.
 The single debuted on Sverigetopplistan at number 31, peaking seven weeks later.
 It spent a total of 21 weeks within the chart, earning a gold record for becoming the most sold single of the year in Sweden.
 In Finland, "Trust Me" reached its highest chart position, as number two.
 In Norway, it peaked at number eight on VG-lista, while in Denmark, it peaked at number ten.
 On the European Hot 100 Singles, "Trust Me" peaked at number 28 in its fifth week on the chart, on 4 December 1993.
 It debuted at the chart at number 74, after charting in Sweden.
-Outside Europe, the song was a huge hit in Israel, reaching number six.
+Outside Europe, the song was a huge hit in Israel, reaching number five.
 It also charted in Australia, peaking at number 82 on the ARIA Top 50 singles chart.